oreillymedia/atlas-api/README.md

 # Atlas::Api

-Gem to interact with the O'Reilly Media Atlas API
+Gem to interact with the O'Reilly Media Atlas API.
+See tests for coverage.